 The client was so pleased with the results of our hard work and has already started preparation of her employment-based green card application with a National Interest Waiver case with our office.

-If you need help immigrating to the U.S., our office will be happy to provide you with a free initial consultation and discuss the options available to you.
+If you need help immigrating to the U.S., our office will be happy to provide you with a initial consultation and discuss the options available to you.